AravCodesZA/Django-Web-Application/README.md

   - Delivering personalised dashboards to mobile app users.
   - Backend system for tailored notifications and user data views.
   - Extensible platform for content-driven applications.

+## 👏 Credits
+Built by Arav Baboolal & Forage — 2025 🔥

+For practice and educational use.